The INterview Process Step-by-step

 Practice answering common questions

-Know the details — memorize the names of the people you’re meeting with.
+Know the details of the job and memorize the names of the people you’re meeting with.

-Look good — wear conservative clothes that make you feel and look great.
+Dress for the job — wear clothes that fit the job you are interviewing for and make you feel and look great.

 DURING THE INTERVIEW

 - Greet the boss with a firm handshake, eye contact, and a smile.

 - Speak clearly, listen closely, and show interest.

 - Ask about the job and listen carefully to each duty mentioned.